-Darryl Cases is Socorro County's elected probate judge.
-He is serving his second term through 2022.
+Gilbert Peralta is Socorro County's elected probate judge.
+He is serving his first term.

 State law limits the jurisdiction of the Probate Courts to uncontested informal (with no hearings) proceedings to:

 Appointing personal representatives

 Appointing special administrators